Dear SaaStr: Do VCs Work on Spring Break, Ski Week, Christmas And Other Holidays?

 The bigger the firm, the greater the number of partners, the less they “work” on holidays, “ski week”, and even over certain parts of the summer.
 The offices are generally very quiet over a variety of holidays, and even parts of the summer.

-Yes, VCs don’t work as hard as founders and yes, as stressful as investing can be, it’s not 1/10th as stressful as being a CEO.
+And yes, VCs don’t work as hard as founders and yes, as stressful as investing can be, it’s not 1/10th as stressful as being a CEO.

-But not working over holidays isn’t just a ski thing.
+- Not working over holidays isn’t just a ski thing.
 VC firms are consensus-driven, and it’s basically impossible in any firm with >3 partners to drive consensus around Holiday times.
 If a key partner or two is out, usually, it’s better to wait to bring the deal to the full partnership.
 This means aligning on windows when everyone agrees to be in the office, at least the Monday of that week (Monday is when deals usually get presented and formally approved).

 And small firms of 1–2 partners?
 Holiday season doesn’t matter so much there.
 They can make consensus decisions on Slack.
 Or if it’s a solo GP fund.
 In an instant.

 (note: an updated SaaStr Classic post. ski image from here)